elfakyn/knowledge/windows/power.md

-The computer overheats during sleep | Low power idle The computer randomly wakes up from sleep | Wake timers The computer goes to sleep soon after you lock it | System unattended sleep timeout / Console lock display off timeout
+The computer overheats during sleep | Low power idle The computer randomly wakes up from sleep | Wake timers The computer goes to sleep soon after you lock it | System unattended sleep timeout / Console lock display off timeout Windows Update is still a pain in the ass and still wakes your PC | <special guide for windows update coming soon>
+The computer wakes up exactly X minutes after you put it to sleep | Hibernation timers

 # Solutions